junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

-The guard that took Dean away stands outside the cellar door.
+The guard who took Dean away stands outside the cellar door.
 The Doctor raises his sonic screwdriver at him, but Cas is faster.
 He marches to the man in such fury, a powerful fist is already greeting his face.
-The man is caught off guard, but he's surprisingly strong enough to take the beat without collapsing.
+The man is caught off guard, but he's surprisingly strong enough to take the beating without collapsing.
 Instead, he draws the gun and shoots within a blink.

 The gun shot startles both of them.

 Cas lets out a low moan of pain.
-A fresh gun hole shows on his shoulder, blood gushing out.
+A fresh gunshot wound shows on his shoulder, blood gushing out.
 His steps stagger backward by a step, but it doesn't stop him.
-He hand chops the gun off the guard's hand, grabbing his arm and pushing him backward forcifully.
+He hand-chops the gun off the guard's hand, grabbing his arm and pushing him backward forcefully.
 The guard yells in fury, throwing himself back at Cas.

 The Doctor sonics him right that moment, pinning him down.
 Cas catches the break and gives the guy another punch on the head, which finally knocks him out.

 "Amy!"
 The Doctor shouts at the closed door.
-Cas tries to pull it open by hands, but the door doesn't give.
+Cas tries to pull it open by hand, but the door doesn't give.

 "Amy, if you're in there, stay clear!"
 The Doctor waves Cas to clear the way, beaming the screwdriver at the door.
 The door shakes under the sonic wave, vibrating violently.

-The door is blast open, and Cas yells, "Dean!"
+The door is blasted open, and Cas yells, "Dean!"

 The two metal plates are knocked down the stairs.
 Flying dust of iron and wood float in the air, showing stairs leading to a dark space.

 "Cas."
 He hears Dean's voice.
 Though light, he hears him.
 His heart leaps just from that voice.

 The two of them rush down the stairs.
-The girl is the first coming into view.
+The girl is the first to come into view.
 The Doctor pulls her into a hug with such joy and relief that Cas can't feel anything but happy for them.
 But --

 "Where is Dean?"

 The dark space is empty.
-For the blink of an eye, Cas swears he saw the face of that familiar human but the next, as he moves two steps down, there is no one there, as if Dean's face is just a brief hallucination his brain conjured.
+For the blink of an eye, Cas swears he saw the face of that familiar human, but the next, as he moves two steps down, there is no one there, as if Dean's face is just a brief hallucination his brain conjured.

 Cas raises his voice, "Dean!"

 Amy turns around sharply, pointing behind her, "He's right here --"

 The horrible truth catches up and her voice is caught in her throat.
-There is no one behind her, except on the ground, there is a loosen bundle of suit that Cas recognizes without doubt belongs to Dean.
+There is no one behind her, except on the ground, there is a loose bundle of a suit that Cas recognizes without doubt belongs to Dean.
 Two small statues of cherub tumble on the floor, not moving when they're staring, with an empty space right next to them.

 There is a third missing one, one that cursed Dean and sent him away.